rspamd/rspamd.com/doc/modules/dkim.md

 - `domains` - a map of domains that should have more strict scores for DKIM violation
 - `strict_multiplier` - multiply the value of symbols by this value if received from `domains` map
 - `trusted_only` - do not check DKIM signatures for all domains but those which are from the `domains` map
-- `skip_multi` - skip DKIM check for messages with multiple signatures

-The last option can help for some circumstances when rspamd lacks the proper support of multiple DKIM signatures.
-Unfortunately, with some mailing lists, or other software this option could be useful to reduce false positives rate as rspamd deals with multiple signatures poorly: it just uses the first one to check.
-On the other hand, the proper support of multiple DKIM signatures is planned to be implemented in rspamd in the next releases, which will make this option meaningless.

 ## DKIM signatures